HCL-TECH-SOFTWARE/connections-doc/v8-cr1/admin/install/cp_install_services_tasks.md

         Disconnect from the wsadmin environment with **quit**.

     3. Copy the updated opensearch-metrics.p12 file from the Deployment Manager to the same location on the WebSphere Application Server nodes.

+    4. Download config\_blue\_metrics.py from the [HCL Connections deployment automation Git repository](https://github.com/HCL-TECH-SOFTWARE/connections-automation/tree/main/roles/hcl/component-pack-harbor/files/config_blue_metrics.py).
+This script sets the OpenSearch server base URL in Metrics.

+    5. Run the following script on the Connections Component Pack system.
+This will set highway settings for Connections to connect to OpenSearch:

+        ``` {#codeblock_cmj_11p_fvb}
+        /usr/bin/python3 config_blue_metrics.py --skipSslCertCheck true --pinkhost <<hostname>> --namespace connections
+        ```

+        Where:

+        -   `--skipSslCertCheck`: Set to true.
+Use on systems that use self-signed SSL certificates.

+        -   `--pinkhost`: Set to the fully qualified domain name \(FQDN\) of the Kubernetes master.
+This would be the fronting Kubernetes master load balancer or virtual IP in a HA environment.

+        -   `--namespace`: Set to `connections`

-    4. Connect to wsadmin and initialize Search Administration before running the actual wsadmin command.
+    6. Connect to wsadmin and initialize Search Administration before running the actual wsadmin command.

         Open wsadmin and start the Search service by running the following commands.
 On Linux, for example, run: